E-rate Overview

 E-rate 2.0 – On December 19, 2014, the FCC issued the Second E-rate Modernization Report and Order on Reconsideration (summary).
 Building on the E-rate Modernization Order adopted by the FCC in July 2014, the improvements to the program adopted in this Order seek to close the high-speed connectivity gap between rural schools and libraries and their urban and suburban counterparts.
 It also provides sufficient and certain funding for high-speed connectivity to and within all eligible schools and libraries.

 For more information on E-rate, access the Schools and Libraries (E-rate) Program Overview document on the USAC website.
+For general information about E-rate click on the E-rate Program Home Page.
 For more information on the application process, see the Applicant Process overview on the USAC website.

 Who manages E-rate?